Meet the members of the Center for Disaster Medicine (CDM) team at Massachusetts General Hospital.

 Jennifer Shearer is the Director of Emergency Preparedness at Massachusetts General Hospital in Boston.
 She manages and implements the institution’s emergency preparedness and response program to establish and maintain resilience to a variety of emergency situations while ensuring the continuation of safety for the hospital’s patients, staff, visitors, and facilities.
 Jennifer earned a bachelor of science degree in Human Biology from Michigan State University and a master of public health in Hospital and Molecular Epidemiology from the University of Michigan.

 Christine Amore provides administrative support for the Center for Disaster Medicine’s Director and staff.
 She serves as the primary contact for external offices and assists on special projects.
 She provides logistical support for meetings, conferences, and workshops.

 Ms. Amore previously served for three and a half years as Staff Assistant to Massachusetts General Hospital’s Department of Emergency Medicine physicians.
 She has extensive business experience having owned her own company for 26 years.

-Meredith Hutchins, MPH: Project Manager, Regional Disaster Health Response System
+Meredith Hutchins, MPH: Program Manager, Regional Disaster Health Response System

 Robert M. Krupa, MS: Senior Program Manager, Emergency Preparedness